smussenden/352-652-Summer-2017/homework/week-3/homework-3.1.md

 Stadiums Hosting Wins

-Germany played seven games in six different stadiums en route to winning their fourth World Cup in 2014.
+Germany played seven games in six different stadiums en route to winning their fourth World Cup in 2014, traveling hundreds of miles across Brazil.
 They won six games and drew one, 2-2 against Ghana on
 June 21.

 Yellow markers represent a stadium that hosted a group stage game; Green markers represent a knockout round game.
 Click on a marker for more information.